Jashwanafathima/Ex_7_List-View/README.md

 ## Ex.No:7 Develop an android application to display the country name with image using list view in android studio.
+## PROGRAM:
+## Program to print the list of item.
+## Developed by: Jashwana Fathima S
+#  Registeration Number : 212222040059
+#  Date: 30.09.2024
 ## AIM:
 To create and develop the application to display the place name with image using list view in android studio